pettern11/matprat/README.md

 Node.js can be downloaded here: https://nodejs.org/en/download/

-<mark>If you already have Node.js, be sure you have the latest software</mark>
+<mark>If you already have Node.js, make sure you have the latest software</mark>

 ### Built With